 If you’re after a shorter hike in the Mount Cook National Park, then the Kea Point hike is a great option.
 This is an easy yet rewarding hike that is much less trafficked than the Hooker Valley track.

 The viewpoint offers unique views of the Mueller glacial lake and moraine, as well as Mount Cook and Mount Sefton.

 How to Get to the Kea Point Track

 The best way to get to the Mount Cook National Park hiking area is to drive here.
-There is a large carpark here that you can leave you car for free.
-That being said, this carpark can get very busy in peak season, so plan to arrive early.
+There is a large car park here where you can leave your car for free.
+That being said, this car park can get very busy in peak season, so plan to arrive early.

 The Kea Point Track Mount Cook National Park